Hwasong-12: Description

-Based on photos of the launch on 14 May 2017, the Hwasong-12 appears to be a single stage design, using a single main engine along with four vernier engines.
+Based on photos of the launch on 14 May 2017, the Hwasong-12 appears to be a single-stage, liquid-fueled missile, using an engine configuration of a single combustion chamber and four vernier engines.
 The arrangement appears similar to the "high-thrust" engine test conducted in March 2017.
 Alternatively, it could be based on the engine used in the older Hwasong-10 with the addition of two more verniers.
+The Hwasong-12's engine is tentatively named Paektusan, which is based on the RD-250 engine design.

-Initial estimates suggest the Hwasong-12 would have a maximum range of between 3700 km with a 650 kg payload and 4500 km with a 500 kg payload, to as much as 6,000 km (3728 mi) (ICBM means a range of at least 5,500 km).
+Initial estimates suggest the Hwasong-12 would have a maximum range from between 3700 km with a 650 kg payload and 4500 km with a 500 kg payload to as much as 6000 km.
+The missile is also claimed to have a circular error probable of greater than 5 km.

-In the April 2017 military parade the Hwasong-12 was displayed on the Hwasong-10 mobile launcher, and it may be intended to replace the similarly performing Hwasong-10 which has been shown unreliable during its test program.
+During the April 2017 military parade, the Hwasong-12 was displayed on the Hwasong-10 mobile launcher, and it may be intended to replace the similarly performing Hwasong-10 which has been shown unreliable during its test program.